ABOUT TPO-RA's

 ITP is also known as Idiopathic Thrombocytopenia Purpura

-There are two TPO-RA treatments currently available.
-These are Romiplostim, which is a TPO-RA Peptibody, and Eltrombopag which is a non-Peptide.
-So, what is a Thrombopoietin Receptor Agonists or TPO-RA?
+There are three TPO-RA treatments currently available.
+These are Romiplostim (NPlate), which is a TPO-RA Peptibody, Eltrombopag (Revolage or Promacta), which is a non-Peptide and Avatrombopag (Doptelet).

 About Romiplostim